 |Malware Removal (Windows)||

-There are various malspam campaigns, some examples are "Universidade De Lisboa Email Virus", "Philippine Overseas Employment Administration Email Virus" and "You Must Go To The Law Court Email Virus".
-A as rule, such emails contain a malicious attachment or website link.
-Either way, recipients cannot infect their computers without having to open it first.
-A couple examples of other malicious programs that are distributed via malspam campaigns are LokiBot, NanoCore, TrickBot and Ursnif.
+There are numerous malspam campaigns.
+Some examples are "Universidade De Lisboa Email Virus", "Philippine Overseas Employment Administration Email Virus" and "You Must Go To The Law Court Email Virus".
+The emails often contain a malicious attachment or website link.
+In any case, recipients cannot infect their computers without first opening the attachment.
+Some examples of other malicious programs that are distributed via malspam campaigns are LokiBot, NanoCore, TrickBot and Ursnif.

 How did "Billtrust Email Virus" infect my computer?

-Software (and files) should be downloaded only from legitimate, official, pages and via direct links.
-Peer-to-Peer networks (like torrent clients, eMule), unofficial pages, third party downloaders, installers, free file hosting pages, etc., are often used to distribute malicious software.
-Therefore, it is not safe to use them neither to download or install software or files.
+Software and files should be downloaded only from legitimate, official, pages and via direct links.
+Peer-to-Peer networks (torrent clients, eMule), unofficial pages, third party downloaders, installers, free file hosting pages, etc., are often used to distribute malicious software.
+Therefore, it is not safe to use them to download or install software or files.
 Attachments and links in irrelevant emails that are received from unknown, suspicious addresses should not be opened.
-If there is any reason to suspect that an email is received from cyber criminals, then its contents must be left unopened.
-All installed programs should be updated and/or activated with tools or functions that are designed by official software developers.
+If there is any reason to suspect that an email is received from cyber criminals, leave the contents unopened.
+All installed programs should be updated and activated with tools/functions that are designed by official software developers.
 It is never safe to use third party, unofficial updaters or activators.
-Moreover, it is not legal to activate licensed software with various 'cracking' tools.
-And finally, a computer should be scanned for threats regularly.
-It is recommended to do that by using a reputable antivirus or anti-spyware software.
-If you've already opened "Billtrust Email Virus" attachment, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.
+Furthermore, it is illegal to activate licensed software with 'cracking' tools.
+Scan your computer for threats regularly using reputable antivirus or anti-spyware software.
+If you have already opened an "Billtrust Email Virus" attachment, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate infiltrated malware.

-Text presented in the "Billtrust Email Virus" email letter:
+Text presented in the "Billtrust Email Virus" email message: